Joshua 3

 Joshua 3 Commentary

-There are many great applications we can take from this chapter.
-First, we must understand the problem at hand.
+This seems like a daunting task for Joshua, the newly appointed leader.
 A whole nation is trying to cross a rushing river swollen with spring rains.
 Most likely, we are talking about hundreds of thousands (if not millions) of people.
-Joshua is in command of them and the responsibility of this problem rests squarely on his shoulders.
-Not unlike Moses’ time, I’m sure there were doubters and complainers among the people.
-The text does not mention that, but regardless, this is a huge task and a terrible roadblock.
+Joshua is in command of them and the responsibility of executing this crossing lies heavily on his leadership.
+This is a huge task!

 This is why the ark is called upon as the first to be sent.
 Joshua set the tone for the entire nation by proclaiming that their eyes will not be set on human wisdom, but on the glory of God.
 God’s presence would lead the way.
 He would go before them.